 The Price of Prosperity: A Case for Ecological Debt in Response to the Climate Crisis

 The abuse of these relationships permits the appropriation of both natural resources and natural carbon sinks, mainly to the economic benefit of the Global North and the capitalistic and environmental detriment of the Global South.
-Ecological debt logically extends this theory to suggest that because of historic colonial relationships, countries in the Global North should bear the brunt of the responsibility for solving Climate Change.
+Ecological debt logically extends this theory to suggest that, because of historic colonial relationships, countries in the Global North should bear the brunt of the responsibility for solving Climate Change.
 This theory sees nations of the Global South that have historically been colonies as having had to bear the brunt of the negative impacts of Climate Change while also not reaping the benefits of development and prosperity that comes with amassing and burning through natural resources.
 As a result, those countries that have gained these resources through patterns of unequal exchange now owe a debt to those countries they pillaged resources from.
 This debt must be repaid by taking on the deepest cuts to carbon emissions and paying the most to invest in new technologies to address Climate Change.

 Cases of ecological imperialism can involve either the flow of raw materials out of the Global South or the introduction of new flora and fauna to colonized nations to facilitate the migration of settlers from the affluent core.
 Cases can be seen historically, such as the introduction of settlers and a new economic order to northern Canada, or in modern times such as the control of foreign investment in the control of natural commodities on the African Continent.
-In all cases, what remains clear is that the resources of the planet Earth are nearing their capacity, creating a limit to growth that impacts both our natural surroundings and the socio-economic order of humans in the current geopolitical system.
+In all cases, what remains clear is that the planet Earth's resources are nearing their capacity, creating a limit to growth that impacts both our natural surroundings and the socio-economic order of humans in the current geopolitical system.